Accurately calculate your retirement. For free.

 Savology does provide retirement calculations for you similar to other retirement calculators, including projections on your earnings, income, investments, and social security.
 But, Savology is much more than just a retirement calculator; it is a complete financial planning platform.

 Savology takes it even further by providing analysis on what changes you can make to reach your goals or if you need to adjust your retirement goals to be more realistic and attainable.
 After creating your profile, you will have an account to log into at any time to make updates to your situation and review your plan, report card, and action items.

-The first step is to complete your personal profile.
-This is done by completing the financial survey with your basic information.
+The first step is to create your account by completing your personal profile.
+This is done by filling out the financial survey with your basic information.
 On average, it takes around 5 minutes for most people to complete.
 However, this will vary depending on how complex your financial picture is and how on top of your finances you currently are.